 Ensure that you have met the following prerequisites before configuring Hybrid Linked Mode.

-The following prerequisites are common to both linking from the Cloud Gateway Appliance and from the cloud SDDC.
+The following prerequisites are common to both linking from the vCenter Cloud Gateway and from the cloud SDDC.

 - Regardless of the type of connection you choose, the vCenter FQDN must resolve to a private IP address.
 This is not the default configuration.
 See Set vCenter Server FQDN Resolution Address for more information.

 - Ensure that your on-premises data center and your cloud SDDC are synchronized to an NTP service or other authoritative time source.
 Hybrid Linked Mode can tolerate a time skew of up to ten minutes between the on-premises data center and the cloud SDDC.

 - The maximum latency between your cloud SDDC and on-premises data center cannot exceed 100 msec roundtrip.

 - Decide which of your on-premises users will have Cloud Administrator permissions.
 Add these users to a group within your identity source.
 Ensure that this group has access to your on-premises environment.